dancasey-ie/django_soil_lab/README.md

 __Code Institute Testers__

-As this site is designed by both lab staff and customers and the actions possible by each is reliant on the other, I commend the following.
+As this site is designed by both lab staff and customers and the actions possible by each is reliant on the other, I recommend the following.
 It is best to use two different browsers i.e. Chrome and Firefox so that the tester can be logged in as two users at once.

 * Open the site and sign in as a Staff Member using __username:__ nice_assessor __password:__ StaffPass1
 * In a seperate browser register a new account using your email address to receive the confirmation emails